 Stuart Borton and his wife Nancy opened Yellow Dog Café in February 1997.
 Specializing in comfort food with a flair, Yellow Dog Café is renowned for its excellent service, impeccable cuisine and riverfront views.
 Yellow Dog Café was recently named one of Brevard County’s best local fine dining restaurants by Space Coast Living magazine.
 Florida Travel and Life magazine featured Yellow Dog Café as one of the best tables with a view in the state of Florida.
 In Touch Magazine recently wrote about Yellow Dog Café: A legendary Florida restaurant cooks up one of the world’s best chicken dishes.
-Orlando Sentinel food reviewer Scott Joseph wrote that Yellow Dog Café is adrift in flavors along the river’s edge; The views of the Indian River make Yellow Dog Café a scenic setting for a wonderful dining excursion.
+Orlando Sentinel food reviewer Scott Joseph wrote that Yellow Dog Café is adrift in flavors along the river’s edge; the views of the Indian River make Yellow Dog Café a scenic setting for a wonderful dining excursion.

 For years, Stuart and Nancy dreamed of owning a restaurant on the water.
 Discovering an old building on the Indian River Lagoon in Malabar, they quickly purchased and remodeled it in 1997.
 Their dream became a reality when they opened Yellow Dog Café on February 13, 1998.
 Over the years, the Bortons have added a riverfront covered porch and a dock on the beach with a landscaped area for weddings and special occasions.
 Guests are welcome to stroll along the river and walk the pier before and after dinner.
 The porch is also the perfect place to enjoy an afternoon cocktail, appetizer or simply coffee and dessert.